robflop/motiful/README.md

 ## Out-of-the-box Commands

 Refer to the [Wiki Usage page](https://github.com/robflop/motiful/wiki/Usage) for more in-depth explanations.
+*In addition: Motiful also includes a tag system not listed here.
+Refer to above Usage page.*

 | Command       | Effect                                                                                                     |
 |-------------  |----------------------------------------------------------------------------------------------------------- |